 "Don’t tell me.
 It’s war?"
 She said.

-“Yeah!
+"Yeah!
 Think of all the stories!
-Aerie already declared war, Nime is crawling out of their hole and also declared war!”
+The Great Tang has vowed to hunt her down, Rolland’s getting an army together, and Nime is crawling out of their hole and also declaring war!"

 "Poor healer is going to get assassinated."
 Iona said, frowning at the thought.
 "Nobody can allow an Immortal who bestows Immortality to live."